bitrise-steplib/steps-virtual-device-testing-for-ios/README.md

-# Virtual Device Testing for Android
+# Virtual Device Testing for iOS

-Run Android UI tests on virtual devices.
+Run iOS UI tests on virtual devices.

 ## How to use this Step